 “But what we are going to be able to do will be determined by our school district and the UIL.”

-Also last Thursday, Gov. Greg Abbott ordered all schools closed statewide until at least April 3.
+Also on Thursday, Texas Gov. Greg Abbott ordered all schools closed statewide until at least April 3.
 Killeen ISD students have been out of class since spring break started March 9.

 Foreman experienced a pair of similar extended delays while working at West Orange-Stark after hurricanes struck the area in 2005 and 2008, canceling school for approximately a month each time.

 But even he cannot completely relate to the current situation.

 “The difference is when a hurricane comes through,” Foreman said, “it does its damage and it leaves.
 This is something where we just don’t know what is going to happen.

 “It just seems to be escalating every day.”

 The University Interscholastic League (UIL) is extending its suspension of all UIL sanctioned activities due to the outbreak of COVID-19 in Texas.
 All contests, practices, rehearsals and workouts will remain suspended until further notice.